All Episodes

 I'm so glad you mentioned that.

-And and for me personally, I just I don't want to take my dog and subject them to the all the filth of the dog park.
+And for me personally, I just, I don't want to take my dog and subject them to all the filth of the dog park.

-And but also I don't go to human parks either, because I don't want to be shed on by all the vaccine jabbed humans who are just as filthy as the dogs in in in my view.
+But also I don't go to human parks either because I don't want to be shed on by all the vaccine jab humans who are just as filthy as the dogs in my view.

 So I don't go to human parks either.

-Um I do go out in public, of course, but I've also got you know protections with nutrition or you know, healthy functioning immune system, ivermectin uh it's etc.
+I do go out in public, of course, but I've also got protections with nutrition or a healthy functioning immune system, ivermectin, et cetera.

-But I'm I'm really so glad you covered that.
+But I'm really so glad you covered that.

-Uh I want to ask you, we're getting close to the end of the hour, but I want to ask you about the benefits to people to having dogs.
+I want to ask you, we're getting close to the end of the hour, but I want to ask you about the benefits to people, to having dogs.

-So during COVID, you know, people suffered under a lot of lockdowns, and then their pets became very important companions for their own mental health.
+So during COVID, people suffered under a lot of lockdowns, and then their pets became very important companions for their own mental health.

-And just speak to us about some of the benefits that you see uh among your clients, your your human clients who uh whose lives are significantly improved by uh having dogs and cats and other animals around them.
+And just speak to us about some of the benefits that you see among your clients, your human clients, whose lives are significantly improved by having dogs and cats and other animals around them.

-Yeah, well, uh first and foremost, dogs are just awesome.
+Yeah, well, first and foremost, dogs are just awesome.

-Um, and what I mean by that is let's say, for example, you stepped on your dog's foot.
+And what I mean by that is, let's say, for example, you stepped on your dog's foot.

 Okay.

-Um your cat might hold on to that for a few days or even a few weeks and just kind of look at you uh a weird way, but your dog's gonna forgive you like almost immediately.
+Your cat might hold on to that for a few days or even a few weeks and just kind of look at you a weird way, but your dog's going to forgive you like almost immediately.

-Your dog's not gonna hold this grudge against you because you stepped on their tail or their foot or something like that, or if you told them no a little too loud and they cowered down a few seconds later, they're your best friend again.
+Or if you told them no a little too loud and they cowered down, a few seconds later, they're your best friend again.

 So they really teach us a lot about forgiveness.

-That does that doesn't help us with survival to hold on to things from the past.
+That doesn't help us with survival to hold on to things from the past.

-Um, and that's why I was saying earlier, like they can get in a fight with each other, and then a few seconds later they're friends again because they like to fix things when they come up and then move on.
+And that's why I was saying earlier, like they can get in a fight with each other and then a few seconds later, they're friends again because they like to fix things when they come up and then move on.

 Yeah.